marc jacobs on social media and lily-rose depp in chanel couture

 "When I saw that beautiful couture Chanel gown I thought, 'Oh my God, what a gorgeous gown, and the amount of work and the beauty of that dress,'" he said.
 "Yet it seems that everybody was just talking about Lily-Rose Depp in it.
 The dress was just something on her rather than it being the thing itself.
 But that's just the world we live in.
 So to take clothes out of the context of how they're shown or the music they're shown to or the experience, it's so difficult.
 Everything is part of that experience."

-Marc likened fashion shows to concerts and the theater, citing famous iPhone-phobe Prince's obsession with creative control and respect for the live experience.
+Marc likened fashion shows to concerts and the theatre, citing famous iPhone-phobe Prince's obsession with creative control and respect for the live experience.
 "I had the very big privilege of seeing Prince perform just before he died, on New Year's Eve in St. Barth's," Jacobs recalled.
 "Prince refused to start performing until everyone put their cell phones away.
 He said, 'I'm a live performer.
 I'm playing you music, and if you want this experience you put your cell phones away.'"
 So while the clothes he's showing today remain a secret, Marc's thoughts on the social media fashion show are pretty crystal.
 Coming from the man who seems to cast more Insta-famous friends in each new campaign, it's definitely food for thought.

 Text Hannah Ongley